Consumer medicine information

 • have any long-standing or untreated infections or have recently been exposed to chickenpox or measles or been around anyone who has chickenpox or measles.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+This should include all of the medicines that you are using for your asthma.

-Some medicines which are similar to ARNUITY ELLIPTA should not be used together as an overdose may result.
+Medicines which are similar to ARNUITY ELLIPTA should not be used together as an overdose may result.

 Some medicines may affect how ARNUITY ELLIPTA works, or make it more likely that you'll have side effects.
 These include: